tradersatmichigan/wager-wars/README.md

 pip install -r requirements.txt
 ```

-## Postgres setup on local machine -- the database will later be hosted
+## Postgres setup on local machine

 If you have not already, install postgres 17
 ```bash